India's national security challenges becoming complex: Rajnath | Law-Order

 - India

-Noting that India's national security challenges are increasing and becoming ''complex'' because of the changing geopolitical situation globally, Defence Minister Rajnath Singh on Thursday strongly pitched for a strong, capable, and completely 'self-reliant' defense industry in the country.
+India's national security challenges are becoming ''complex'' in view of rapidly changing geopolitical scenario globally and there is a need to create a capable and self-reliant defense industry besides a strong and modern military, Defence Minister Rajnath Singh said on Thursday.

-Singh's comments came amid growing concerns in India and elsewhere over the Taliban sweeping across Afghanistan this month, seizing control of Afghanistan following the collapse of the US-backed government.
+Singh's comments came amid growing concerns in India and elsewhere over the Taliban sweeping across Afghanistan this month, seizing control of almost all key Afghan towns and cities including Kabul following the withdrawal of the US forces.

 ''Today, the security scenario in the whole world is changing very fast.
 Because of this, the challenges to our national security are increasing and becoming complex.
 There are constant changes in the global geopolitical situation,'' Singh said, without making specific references.

-He was speaking after launching the 'Defence India Startup Challenge 5.0, an initiative under the Innovations for Defence Excellence (iDEX) that acts as an umbrella organization to promote technology development for the defense sector.
-Singh said considering the fast-changing security challenges, India must focus on having a strong, capable, and 'self-reliant' defense industry to cater to the needs of the armed forces.
+He was speaking after launching the 'Defence India Startup Challenge 5.0 (DISC 5.0), an initiative under the Innovations for Defence Excellence (iDEX) that acts as an umbrella organisation to promote technology development for the defence sector.
+Singh said considering the fast-changing security challenges, India must focus on having a strong, capable, and 'self-reliant' defence industry to cater to the needs of the armed forces.

+The DISC 5.0 focuses in areas such as artificial intelligence, non-lethal devices, 5G network, under-water domain awareness, Swarm drones and data capturing among others.

+The defence minister called upon the private sector to contribute in strengthening the defence manufacturing sector.

-''While assuring all possible cooperation from the government, I call upon the private sector to come forward and contribute in building a strong and self-reliant defense sector,'' he said.
+''While assuring all possible cooperation from the government, I call upon the private sector to come forward and contribute in building a strong and self-reliant defence sector,'' he said.

-''There is neither a shortage of talents in our country, nor is there a lack of demand for talents.
-But in the absence of a common platform, the two could not match. 'iDEX' platform has been successful to a large extent in bridging this gap,'' he said.
+Sharing his insights on the broad contours of iDEX, the defence minister said that the initiative has succeeded in bridging the gap between talent and demand in the country.

+''iDEX provides a strong foundation of innovation, research and development to the industry.
+Initiatives like iDEX form a link between our youth, academia, research and development, start-ups and the armed forces,'' he added.

-In the last couple of years, the government has unveiled a series of reform measures and initiatives to make India a hub of defense manufacturing.
+In the last couple of years, the government has unveiled a series of reform measures and initiatives to make India a hub of defence manufacturing.

-In May last year, the government announced increasing the FDI limit from 49 percent to 74 percent under the automatic route in the defense sector.
+In May last year, the government announced increasing the FDI limit from 49 per cent to 74 per cent under the automatic route in the defence sector.

-The government has been focusing on reducing dependence on imported military platforms and has decided to support domestic defense manufacturing.
+The government has been focusing on reducing dependence on imported military platforms and has decided to support domestic defence manufacturing.

-The defense ministry has set a goal of a turnover of USD 25 billion (Rs 1.75 lakh crore) in defense manufacturing by 2025 that included an export target of USD 5 billion (Rs 35,000 crore) worth of military hardware.
+The defence ministry has set a goal of a turnover of USD 25 billion (Rs 1.75 lakh crore) in defence manufacturing by 2025 that included an export target of USD 5 billion (Rs 35,000 crore) worth of military hardware.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)